 The University of Maine Office of Residential Life offers a variety of housing options to students who wish to live on campus.
 As with all communal living, all housing options at UMaine involve students sharing living space, bathrooms and other common areas with their peers.
 The Office of Residential Life strives to create a vibrant community and provide housing that fosters and supports students’ academic, social and personal goals and well-being.

-Students request housing accommodations by completing the SAS Housing Accommodation Procedure and Application form.
+Students request housing accommodations by completing the SAS Housing Accommodation Procedure and Application form and then having an in-person or video conference meeting with professional staff.
 All requests for housing accommodations must include written documentation of your disability from a licensed professional.
 Doctors, psychologists or other professionals providing documentation are asked to fill out the SAS Disability Documentation Clinician Form and return it directly to the SAS office.
 It is helpful to fill out a release with the provider in case we need to contact that individual to ask follow up questions.
 Once both the application and documentation forms are received SAS staff will review the request.
 Decisions are generally returned in 2 weeks once the review process starts.

 To be eligible for housing accommodations, your disability must significantly restrict access to and participation in the residential community.
 Submission of a request does not guarantee approval of accommodations.
 Examples of accommodations UMaine may provide include modifying rooms to accommodate students with physical access needs, installing visual alarms in residential rooms for students who are deaf or hard of hearing, assigning a student a room with close proximity to the restroom for medical reasons, or assigning a single room to accommodate adaptive technology equipment.
 While every effort is made to honor a student’s location preference, assignments are made based on the approved accommodation(s); specific residential areas are not guaranteed.
 Because of numerous sites on campus that provide reduced distraction study space, single room accommodations are generally not provided solely for academic related needs.